-If you want to know how to keenly watch the development of your online store, what sales and marketing key performance indicators to focus on, and how to calculate them properly, you are in the right place!
+If you want to know how to keenly watch the development of your online store, what e-commerce KPI metrics to focus on, and how to calculate them properly, you are in the right place!
 This article gives you detailed answers on the following questions:

-- – What sales and marketing KPIs should you track on your website?
+- What KPIs for sales and marketing should you track on your website?

 What gets measured gets improved.